 At Graceville Physio, our massage therapists are specially trained to tailor the treatment to suit your needs and keep you safe throughout this special time in your life.
 In combination with our pregnancy Pilates classes and physio treatments , you can rest assured you’ll be in the best hands throughout the entire term of your pregnancy.

 To book in for a treatment or to consult with the experienced team at our Brisbane clinic about all things related to pregnancy wellness, call us on (07) 3278 1186 or make a booking online.
-For more information about massage during your pregnancy and its benefits, read on.
+For more information about the benefits of a maternity massage for pregnant women read on.

 Prenatal massage combines relaxation and deep tissue techniques.
 Your massage therapist will adapt their techniques to address the changes you’ll be going through in your pregnancy.